t3nma/N-Puzzle/README.md

 # N-Puzzle
 An **Artificial Intelligence** university work that focus on the study and implementation of search algorithms and their appliance in the famous N-Puzzle game.

-Providing the initial and final state (game board) of an N-Puzzle game you'll be able to test the following search strategies performance:
+Providing the initial and final (solution) state (game board) of an N-Puzzle game you'll be able to test the following search strategies performance on reaching the solution:

 1. A*
 2. Greedy